futrime/lip/docs/tutorials/create_a_lip_tooth.md

-# Tutorial: Create a Lip Tooth
+# Tutorial: Create a lip Tooth

-This is the first part of a tutorial that introduces a few fundamental features of Lip.
-If you're just getting started with Lip, be sure to take a look at [Getting Started](../quickstart.md), which introduces the basic commands of Lip.
+This is the first part of a tutorial that introduces a few fundamental features of lip.
+If you're just getting started with lip, be sure to take a look at [Getting Started](../quickstart.md), which introduces the basic commands of lip.

 In this tutorial you'll create a tooth containing a plugin of LiteLoaderBDS.